gnithin/maze-3d/part1/README.md

 #### Sample Video Deliverable

-Here is a sample from previous years:
+Here is a sample from previous years and what I like about it:

 - https://youtu.be/cGB8C6IT8eE
   - I like this sample because: